nicholaswmin/fsm/README.md

 *run-time*.

 As a result, the constructor arguments are (fairly) strictly validated.
-The validation errors should contain informative & descriptive error messages.
+The validation errors contain descriptive error messages.

 For example: